sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/csv.rst

 CSV
 ======
-This document provides a guide for the Read CSV and Save CSV nodes in Fire Insights, explaining their configuration, functionality, and usage in workflows.
+This document provides a guide for the Read CSV and Save CSV nodes in Sparkflows, explaining their configuration, functionality, and usage in workflows.

 Read CSV
 ------------
 This node reads CSV Files.

-Below is a sample workflow which contains the Read CSV processor in Fire Insights.
+Below is a sample workflow which contains the Read CSV processor in Sparkflows.
 It demonstrates the usage of Read CSV File node to read a CSV file.

  .. figure:: ../../../_assets/user-guide/read-write/read-structured/CSV_WF_1.png
     :alt: readcsv_node_userguide